khanhkdang/Optimizing-preparation-of-Compounded-Sterile-Medications-in-a-Hospital---Case-study/README.md

 # MEDICATION CASE STUDY

-The case study focuses on reducing in-hospital waste of Compounded Sterile Medication.
+The case study focuses on reducing in-hospital waste of Compounded Sterile Medication (CSP).

 One of the functions performed by in-hospital pharmacies is the custom compounding of medication both for in patients and out patients.